The Kinks: Early years (1964–1966)

 The group opened 1965 with their first tour of Australia and New Zealand, with Manfred Mann and the Honeycombs.
 An intensive performing schedule saw them headline other package tours throughout the year with acts such as the Yardbirds and Mickey Finn.
 Tensions began to emerge within the band, expressed in incidents such as the on-stage fight between Avory and Dave Davies at the Capitol Theatre in Cardiff, Wales, on 19 May.
 After finishing the first song, "You Really Got Me", Davies insulted Avory and kicked over his drum set.
 Avory responded by hitting Davies with his hi-hat stand, rendering him unconscious, before fleeing from the scene, fearing that he had killed his bandmate.
 Davies was taken to Cardiff Royal Infirmary, where he received 16 stitches to his head.
 To placate the police, Avory later claimed that it was part of a new act in which the band members would hurl their instruments at one another.

 Following a mid-year tour of the US, the American Federation of Musicians refused permits for the group to appear in concerts there for the next four years, effectively cutting them off from the main market for rock music at the height of the British Invasion.
-Although neither the Kinks nor the union revealed a specific reason for the ban, at the time it was widely attributed to their rowdy on-stage behaviour.
+Although neither the Kinks nor the union revealed a specific reason for the ban, it was widely attributed to their rowdy on-stage behaviour at the time.
 It has been reported that the ban was sparked by an incident that happened when the band were taping Dick Clark's TV show Where the Action Is in 1965.
 Ray Davies recalls in his autobiography, "Some guy who said he worked for the TV company walked up and accused us of being late.
-Then he started making anti-British comments, such as, 'Just because the Beatles did it, every mop-topped, spotty-faced limey juvenile thinks he can come over here and make a career for himself.; subsequently, a punch was thrown, and the AFM banned them.
+Then he started making anti-British comments.
+Things like 'Just because the Beatles did it, every mop-topped, spotty-faced limey juvenile thinks he can come over here and make a career for himself..
+Subsequently, a punch was thrown, and the AFM banned them.